API Reference: Tickets API Endpoints

 }

-Refer ticket details example response
+Refer ticket details page for example response for success

 Example failure response